 In a scenario like that – such as someone with endurance-oriented goals – it can make more sense to do cardio before weights.

 But keep in mind, of course, that endurance goals are less common among the general population than goals like losing fat or building muscle, and in those cases, weight lifting before cardio would still be the ideal setup if they’re both being done in the same session.

 A related topic you might now be wondering about is that of the cardio warm-up.

-This, of course, would be the short and easy aerobic warm-up people sometimes do before lifting for the purpose of raising their body temperature before beginning their actual workout.
+This, of course, would be the short and easy aerobic warm-up people sometimes do prior to lifting for the purpose of raising their body temperature before beginning their actual workout.

-This is typically something like a few minutes of jumping rope, or a few minutes on a treadmill or bike.
+This would typically be something like a few minutes of jumping rope, a few minutes on a treadmill or bike, or a similar activity.

 Should this type of thing also be done after weights?
 The answer is (obviously) no.

 Because this isn’t a cardio workout.
 This is a cardio warm-up.

 - A cardio workout is done at higher intensities and/or for a longer duration of time for purposes like maximizing calorie burn, improving endurance, benefiting cardiovascular health, or all of the above.

 - A cardio warm-up is just a few minutes of light activity for the purpose of literally warming up before the actual workout starts (and doing so without hindering your performance during that workout).